Sitecore/jss/docs/data/routes/docs/nextjs/migration/en.md

       /index.tsx
 ```

 In the Next.js sample, components do not need a parent directory.

-They can live directly under `src/components`...
+Developers can place them directly in `src/components`...
 ```
 /src
   /components